cosmicjs/product-manager/README.md

 # Product Manager
-A Cosmic JS Extension that can be added to your Bucket for easy Product management.
+A Cosmic JS Extension that can be added to your Bucket for easy product management.